joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 ![decompilation of createDrmData](./assets/create-drm-decompiled.png)

-This code shows us that the voucher alone is likely not enough to decrypt the book, but a key is possibly derived from an some account secrets, a kindle serial number (DSN), and the voucher file.
+This code shows us that the voucher alone is likely not enough to decrypt the book.
+The decryption key is possibly derived from a combination of account secrets, a kindle serial number (DSN), and the voucher file.
 These are put into a `KRFDRMDataProvider` object.

 ```c
 v27 = objc_alloc(&OBJC_CLASS___KRFDRMDataProvider);